luigi311/Blog/content/FuriLabs-FLX1.md

 # Android

 Android support is amazing with lots of sensors passed through to the container, listed below.
 While Waydroid was used a base, it has been heavily modified to improve the experience and has deviating massively from waydroid so I will just adress it as Android Container.
 You should be able to run most android applications without any issues, including games.
 Currently video playback is broken, but there is already a patch avaliable that fixes most issues and I can confirm Grayjay works.
 Android also integrated perfectly with the rest of the OS.
 All your android applications show up in the app drawer.
-Theres a android section in the phosh settings that exposes a lot of android settings to the user, image below though is current being reworked.
+Theres a android section in the phosh settings that exposes a lot of android settings to the user.
+The current implementation of the settings panel (as shown below) is going through a redesign.

 {{ resize_image(path="/images/misc/furios/android_settings.png", width=480, alt="FuriOS Android Settings") }}